Vinyl Siding in Seattle

 - Since vinyl is not a natural material, it may not be as environmentally friendly as other materials.
 While it can be recycled, it can be a difficult process.

-Overall, this siding is incredibly versatile and is available in many styles and colours that can help express your personal style on your home while also protecting it.
+Overall, this siding is incredibly versatile and is available in many styles and colors that can help express your personal style on your home while also protecting it.

 Types of Vinyl Siding